Follow TV Tropes

 • From about 1985 to 1990, Heavy Metal music became hugely popular.
 Everywhere you looked kids were growing their hair long, buying leather jackets, and throwing up the devil horns hand gesture.
 Heavy Metal's popularity reached such high levels that the Moral Guardians of the day even held Senate hearings trying to force record companies to put warning labels on albums with explicit lyrics.
 When Grunge killed Hair Metal in 1991, many record companies, as well as MTV, also forgot about heavy metal in favor of the newest trend.
 As a result, public interest in heavy metal dropped significantly but still managed to maintain a small, but devoted fanbase, with bands like Pantera managing to become very successful during The '90s despite receiving little attention from mainstream media sources.
 In the mid-2000s heavy metal experienced a resurgence in popularity due to the highly successful Guitar Hero video game franchise, although metal still doesn't have the mainstream popularity that it did in the latter half of the 1980s.

 • Grunge started out as an underground, indie style in Seattle and Australia, with groups doing noisy, loud, DIY recordings that incorporated elements of punk and heavy metal.
 When recording executives decided Grunge would be the next big thing, they signed up almost anyone with a flannel shirt and a guitar, distortion pedal,and a few angsty songs about alienation and addiction.
 Grunge bands soared up the charts and toured widely.
 Of course, a musical style that was developed by outsiders could not flourish under the thumb of industry managers, so there was a pushback against this commercialization and commodification.
-This pushback, along with the surge of copycat acts and the saturation of the market with derivative songs, and the impact of addiction issues led to Grunge's demise.
+This pushback, along with the surge of copycat acts, the saturation of the market with derivative songs, and the impact of addiction issues led to Grunge's demise.

 • From the late 1980s through to the late 1990s, the 1930s-era swing Jazz styles went through a revival.
 Bands played swing tunes, often mixing in rockabilly, boogie-woogie, and using jump blues-style horn sections.
 Some rock, punk rock, and ska bands mixed in swing elements.
 Bands also took up vintage zoot suits and retro hairstyles.
 Along with the swing music revival was a surge in interest in 1930s-style swing dancing.
 Swing revival bands and artists included Royal Crown Revue, Big Bad Voodoo Daddy, The Cherry Poppin' Daddies, Squirrel Nut Zippers, and Brian Setzer.